ADGEfficiency/data-science-south/content/lessons/shell.md

 alias bashrc='vim ~/git/dotfiles/.bashrc'
 ```

-You can use `lang:shell-session:"command"` to run a command without alias expansion:
+You can use `"command"` to run a command without alias expansion:

 ```shell-session
 $ "ls"